lucasmz-dev/microG-wiki/Home.md

 ===

 ### Overview
 microG GmsCore is a free software reimplementation of Google's Play Services.
-It allows applications calling proprietary Google APIs to run on AOSP-based ROMs like Replicant and LineageOS.
+It allows applications calling proprietary Google APIs to run on AOSP-based ROMs like LineageOS.
 Acting as a replacement for the non-free (proprietary) Google Apps (GAPPS), it is a powerful tool to reclaim your privacy and freedom while enjoying Android core features.

 ### Features
 - Opt-in to Google Services and extend application support